labordynamicsinstitute/ldilab-manual/12-jira-revision-guidance.md

 You should proceed through the [workflow](aea-jira-workflow-a-guide) as you would for an original case with some exceptions:

 - You **should not** create a new Bitbucket repository.
-- You do not need to fill out a new Data Citation and Information Report.
 - You _may_ not need to re-run any code.
 - All sections are potentially subject to updates, so pay attention.